 Outdoor kitchen on a deck – Step 2: Get to know max load of the deck

 Each deck can bear a load that is carefully calculated.
-The end result of simple mathematical operations can be found in your deck documentation.
-If for some reason your documentation is missing there are two ways to go:
+The result of simple mathematical operations can be found in your deck documentation.
+If for some reason your documentation is missing, there are two ways to go:

-- going to Step 1 and asking for a professional expertise,
+- going to Step 1 and asking for professional expertise,

 - calculating by yourself.

 There is a rule of thumb saying that constructed up to code deck should hold up to 50 pounds per 1 sq ft.
 10 psf out of it is a dead load, so the weight of the deck itself.
 40 psf is a live load, so furniture, people, planters, and so on.
 How does it work for your deck?
 You can calculate on your own or use a table with the most common deck sizes below.

 |Deck dimensions||Total Square Feet||Total load (lbs)||Dead load (lbs)||Live load (lbs)|

 Now you know how much your deck can hold if it is build up to code.
 A small outdoor kitchen island with grill, burner, refrigerator, sink, and cabinet weights, on average, less than 1000 lbs so that it can be placed on basically any deck from the table.
 Bigger constructions need to be carefully calculated.

 The goal of this step is to gain knowledge.
 Even if your deck is currently too wick to bear your dream outdoor kitchen load, it can be prepared for the new role by reinforcing the structure.
 It’s good to know it before construction as the process requires an additional budget and time.